 Judaism: That which is hateful to you do not do to another (Talmud, Shabbat 31a)

 Taoism: I am good to the man who is good to me, likewise, I am good to the bad man (Tao Te Ching)

 Intergroup understanding requires an understanding of the ways in which we shape in-group and out-group identities.
 Who gets to be “in” and who is kept “out”?
 What characteristics define the border between “us” and “them,” and how do we navigate identities, others’ and our own, when that border is ambiguous or invisible?
 What are the spoken and unspoken rules that govern our interactions with those we perceive as being one of “us” versus one of “them?”

-The recent presidential campaign highlighted social, demographic, and ideological differences in visible, and often uncomfortable, ways.
+The current political climate has highlighted social, demographic, and ideological differences in visible, and often uncomfortable, ways.
 College campuses have become focal points in the battle of ideas about who we are as a nation, where we are headed, and how people of diverse backgrounds are (or are not) granted a claim to the “American” identity.